This Easy Stuffing Recipe is a favorite for every holiday dinner. With simple ingredients and thousands of 5-star reviews-it’s perfect every time!

 This post may contain affiliate links.
 Please read our disclosure policy.

-I love mashed potatoes, but homemade stuffing is easily my favorite thanksgiving side dish.
+I love mashed potatoes, but homemade stuffing is the thanksgiving side dish I look forward every year.

-Celery/Onions – These add lots of flavor to this recipe and should be cooked in butter until tender.
+- Celery/Onions – These are the base of the flavor in this stuffing.
+Cook them in butter until tender.

-Seasoning – Poultry Seasoning is my first choice for this turkey stuffing recipe.
-It is a blend of savory spices like sage, thyme, and rosemary and it adds delicious flavor to soups, stews, and casseroles.
+- Seasoning – Poultry Seasoning adds that classic turkey stuffing flavor with a blend of sage, thyme, and rosemary.
 You can replace poultry seasoning with ground sage if needed.

-Broth – Chicken or turkey broth adds moisture and the amount needed will vary based on the type of bread used and how dry it is.
+- Broth – Chicken or turkey broth adds moisture.
+The amount needed will vary based on the type of bread used and how dry it is.
 See the recipe notes for more details.

-Additions – I think a simple classic stuffing recipe is the best stuffing recipe, so the add-ins are kept to a minimum however you can add shredded carrots, raisins, dried cranberries, or even cooked sausage.
+- Additions – Dubbed the best stuffing recipe, this recipe lends itself well to add ins like shredded carrots, raisins, dried cranberries, or cooked sausage.

 Bread for Stuffing

-The key to making this homemade stuffing recipe the right consistency is to ensure that the bread is really dry before adding broth.
+Bread is the base of the stuffing and the key is making sure it’s very dry before adding broth.
 This allows it to soak up the broth (and flavor) without becoming soggy.

-If possible, purchase the bread a few days (or even weeks) early, tear it or cut it into cubes, and let it dry for a few days on the counter.
-Any kind of bread will do (like sourdough bread or half cornbread), I most often use a combination of brown and white.
+If possible, buy the bread at least a few days early, cut it into cubes, and let it dry on the counter.
+Any kind of bread will do – including sourdough or half cornbread.

-Stuffing a Turkey – You can use this stuffing to stuff a turkey.
+Stuffing a Turkey You can use this stuffing to stuff a turkey.
 Ensure that the stuffing has cooled in the fridge for at least 45 minutes.

-Do not stuff the turkey until just before roasting or it can sit at an unsafe cooking temperature for too long.
+Stuff the turkey just before roasting so it doesn’t sit at an unsafe temperature for too long.
 If stuffing a turkey, the center of the stuffing should reach 165°F as the drippings from the bird enter the stuffing.

 Ingredients